 Appellate advocacy demands three distinct skills: (i) thorough research focused on the types of issues of concern to appellate judges; (ii) the reformulation of issues through trenchant analysis and attentiveness to the rule being sought; and (iii) highly developed written and oral advocacy skills keyed to the unique conditions of the appellate or Supreme Court forum.

 The consistently successful use of these skills in high-profile, high-stakes cases is the trademark of Akin Gump Strauss Hauer & Feld LLP’s appellate practice.
-The appellate practice’s success is supported by the firm’s broad-gauged litigation practice, its global scope and the hand-in-glove cooperation among the firm’s practices.
+The appellate practice’s success is supported by the firm’s broad-gauged litigation practice, its global scope and the hand-in-glove cooperation among the firm’s practices, including our administrative and regulatory litigation practice.
 Consequently, clients with issues in disciplines as diverse as labor and employment, intellectual property and constitutional law are ensured of receiving targeted and powerful representation.

-Akin Gump’s appellate practice is nationally recognized as comprising exceptionally experienced and respected figures in the courtroom.
-Prominent in the practice are a former federal appellate court judge, a former state appellate court judge and a former long-term assistant to the Solicitor General.
-This team of lawyers brings more than a half-century and hundreds of appeals’ worth of experience to bear on any case.
-The practice includes lawyers with years logged as clerks at almost every level of the judicial system, including the U.S. Supreme Court, state supreme courts, federal appellate circuit courts, federal district courts and bankruptcy courts, as well as the U.S. Court of International Trade and the U.S. Court of Federal Claims.
-As a result, every appeal we handle is fortified by first-hand knowledge both of what judges want and need to know to decide the case and of how best to present that information, particularly when the judges know little about the area of law or industry in question.
+Akin Gump’s appellate practice is nationally recognized as comprising exceptionally talented and respected figures in the courtroom.
+Mr. Shah, a former assistant to the solicitor general in the U.S. Department of Justice, has been named by The National Law Journal and Legal Times as one of the top 40 attorneys under 40, and recognized by the Washington Business Journal as a “rising star” who has “practiced before the highest court in the land on some of the most groundbreaking cases of the 21st century.”
+Mr. Heinke, a fellow of the American Academy of Appellate Lawyers, is one of the most experienced appellate litigators in the country and has been recognized twice as a California Lawyer Attorney of the Year.
+Their team includes lawyers with years logged as clerks at almost every level of the judicial system, including the U.S. Supreme Court, state supreme courts, federal appellate circuit courts, federal district courts and bankruptcy courts, as well as the U.S. Court of International Trade and the U.S. Court of Federal Claims.
+As a result, every appeal we handle is fortified by first-hand knowledge both of what judges want and need to know to decide the case and of how best to present that information.